lefnire/derby-auth/README.md

 # Derby.js Authentication

+###@lefnire is no longer using Derby, so is no longer maintaing this project.
+Seeking new maintainers.

 NOTE: Please use the [0.5 branch](https://github.com/lefnire/derby-auth/tree/0.5) if you're using Derby/Racer 0.5

 Provides authentication middleware (using [Passport](http://passportjs.org/)) for use in your Derby projects.